aminelazz/random-quote-generator/README.md

 ## Quick Start

-To implement this component in your react app, you have to install it using the command above and require it in your js file.
+To implement this component in your react app, you have to install it using the command above and import it in your js file.

 Example: